sb6596/build_scripts/README.md

 # Get started with scripts

+These scripts were made to help with building various Android ROMs and Recoveries.
+I use these on my build server/personal machine so they are tailored specifically to me but you are free to take these and modify them for your own needs.
 This repository contains some useful bash scripts for fully automated building of LineageOS based ROMs or TWRP recovery for your device.
 These bash based scripts are easy to use and they just needs to be executed in terminal from the root folder of source you want to build from (LineageOS or TWRP)